Logical Characterizations of GNNs with Mean Aggregation: Introduction

 \paragraph{Related Work.} We start with the uniform setting.
 The link between GNNs and modal logic was established in \cite{Barcelo2020}, relative to FO.
 The expressive power of {\sumGNN}s beyond FO was studied in \cite{DBLP:conf/icalp/BenediktLMT24}, and linked to modal logic with Presburger quantifiers.
-Recurrent {\sumGNN}s are studied in \cite{DBLP:conf/aaai/PfluegerCK24,Ahvonen2024}, and linked to modal logics with recursion.
 In \cite{TenaCucala2024}, {\maxGNN}s are translated into non-recursive datalog programs with negation-as-failure that adhere to a certain tree-shape.
 This formalism is closely related to modal logic.
-In the non-uniform setting, \cite{DBLP:journals/theoretics/Grohe24} shows that GNNs have the same expressive power as an extension of GFO+C, the guarded fragment of FO with counting capabilities, with built-in relations.
+Recently, GNNs with transformer layers have been characterized in terms of modal logic \cite{AAAITransformers}.
+Such layers are closely related to mean aggregation.
+Sound logical explanations for a certain kind of monotone \meanGNN have been studied in \cite{MorrisHorrocks25}.
+In the non-uniform setting, \citet{DBLP:journals/theoretics/Grohe24} shows that GNNs have the same expressive power as an extension of GFO+C, the guarded fragment of FO with counting capabilities, with built-in relations.
 Some related results are in \cite{DBLP:conf/lics/GroheR24}.
-Without reference to logic, the expressive power of different aggregation functions is studied in \cite{Rosenbluth2023}.
+Without reference to logic, the expressive power of different aggregation functions is studied in \cite{DBLP:conf/iclr/XuHLJ19,Rosenbluth2023}.